Jim Gerard: Member of Parliament

 He was first elected to Parliament in the 1984 election, replacing the retiring Derek Quigley in the Rangiora electorate.
 He remained MP for Rangiora until the 1996 election, when the electorate was abolished.
 Gerard was unsuccessful in his campaign for the new Waimakariri electorate, losing to former Labour Party leader Mike Moore.
 He remained in Parliament as a list MP.

 In 1990, Gerard was elected Chairman of Committees.
 Until 1992, the Chairman of Committees was known as the Deputy Speaker only when presiding over the House.
 On 10 November 1992, the position of Deputy Speaker was made official under the Standing Orders, and the role of Chairman of Committees was discontinued, with Gerard becoming the first Deputy Speaker.
 He held that role until 13 December 1996.

 In April 1997, he resigned from Parliament to become New Zealand's High Commissioner to Canada in Ottawa.
 This was the first resignation by a list MP since New Zealand adopted the mixed-member proportional electoral system.
 Gerard was replaced by the next candidate on National's party list, Annabel Young.

-In the 1999 New Year Honours, Gerard was appointed a Companion of the Queen's Service Order for public services.
+In 1990, Gerard received the New Zealand 1990 Commemoration Medal.
+In the 1999 New Year Honours, he was appointed a Companion of the Queen's Service Order for public services.